-In 2018, student achievement, as measured by NAPLAN and Teacher Judgement against the Victorian Curriculum, indicate the school is performing well.
+In 2019, student achievement, as measured by NAPLAN and Teacher Judgement against the Victorian Curriculum, indicate the school is performing well.
 In the 'Achievement' section of the report, for Teacher Judgement in English and Mathematics, the school results are at or above the median for all Victorian Government schools.
-In NAPLAN for 2017, the school was 'similar' in school comparison for Reading and Numeracy.
-In the NAPLAN 'learning gain,' measure, the student outcomes exceeded the 'high' growth for Numeracy, Writing, Spelling and Grammar/Punctuation domains.
-In 2017, the school continued to embed a shared pedagogical approach underpinning its teaching and learning program.
-The school implements the Walker Learning Approach which actively engages students in real-life inquiry learning.
+In NAPLAN for 2019, the school was 'similar' in school comparison for Reading and Numeracy.
+In the NAPLAN 'learning gain,' measure, the student outcomes maintained satisfactory growth for Numeracy, Writing, Spelling and Grammar/Punctuation domains, which was a pleasing outcome for the cohort.
+In 2019, the school continued to embed a shared pedagogical approach underpinning the preferred teaching and learning program.
+The school implements the Walker Learning Approach that actively engages students in real-life inquiry learning.
 There is an emphasis on 21st century learning skills such as creativity and critical thinking.
 A personalized learning approach caters for all students, including gifted and talented, and students with a disability.
 The use of ICT is embedded across the school, including a Bring Your Own Device (BYOD) program from Grade 4-6.
+These programs were further supported in 2019 with the introduction of a senior school elective program.